PyMVPA/PyMVPA/doc/source/datadb/tutorial_data.rst

       recon-all -subject subj1 -i anat_nii.nii -all -cw256

-    Note that the environmental variable SUBJECTS_DIR was set to point to the current working directory (data/freesurfer).
+    Note that the environmental variable SUBJECTS_DIR was set to point to the current working directory (freesurfer).
 The version of
     FreeSurfer used for reconstruction is:
     freesurfer-Linux-centos4_x86_64-stable-pub-v5.0.0.